7,028 Servings of Fried Rice Later—Here's What We Learned

 Have you noticed how restaurant fried rice tastes completely different from homemade?

 Sometimes it's the texture.
 Sometimes it's that smoky flavor you can't place.
+Or the fried rice you made at home just too mushy.
+Most likely, you are probably doing it wrong.

 After making 7,028 servings over three years, we figured out why.